Unless you’ve worn velcro shoes, flip flops or slippers all your life, chances are you’ve learned how to tie a knot before.

 There is a great rhyme to remember how to tie this one, "the rabbit comes out of the hole, around the tree, and then back in the hole".

 Once tied off, remember to secure the loose piece of rope otherwise it may flap and come loose or get tangled!

 The Backpackers Hitch

-The "Backpackers Hitch" knot is great for tying rope around a tree.
+The "Backpackers Hitch" is great for tying down knots around a tree.
 It's useful when hanging things such as a hammock or bear bag when out camping.
 What makes this knot so unique is the fact that it is secure, but also designed to easily untie by simply pulling on the loose end of the knot.

 To create a backpackers hitch you need to take one end of the rope and make at least 3 wraps around the object your securing it to.
 After you've wrapped it a few times make sure to tuck the loose end under your final loop.
 That's it!